Is Alcohol the Worst Drug?

 My Circle of Friends

-Initially, I tried to avoid getting drunk when I went out with friends.
-However, refusing to drink made me a target of ridicule.
+Having a poor social circle around you can be one of the biggest contributors to your heavy alcohol use.
+In my experience, trying to avoid getting drunk when I went out with friends made me a target of ridicule.
 What was the point of sobriety?
 I felt like all eyes were on me, and I gave in to the peer pressure.
 I drank.

 Not to mention the fact that being the only person sober when all your friends are drunk just sucks.
-It came to a point where we just wouldn’t go anyplace where we could not drink.
+It came to a point where we just wouldn’t go any place where we could not drink.
 If we were expected to attend an occasion where alcohol wasn’t being served, we carried in our own booze.

 In fact, I even snuck in a 6-pack of my favorite beer even to watch a movie.
 The thought of that 90 minutes without alcohol was ludicrous to me.
-I became an alcoholic.
+I had become an alcoholic.
 All my friends also became alcoholics.
 I began to drink alone in secret, both before and after work.
 Alcohol was my only dependable friend.
-Alcohol drug abuse was my escape.
+Choosing to abuse alcohol was my only escape.

 The potential for heroin abuse is extremely high, but the potential for alcohol addiction is considered only moderate.
 Bear in mind that this does not offer an apple to apple comparison, as they are drugs in different classes– a narcotic and a depressant.
 That said, how can we perform a fair analysis?